fluid-project/jira-to-11ty/src/issues/ENGAGE-455.md

 ---
 There are a couple of issues in the Home screen that prevent its use in the Screen Navigator:

 1\.
-Home causes a page transition using window.location upon load to ensure that we get the correct strings bundle for the current locale.
+Home causes a page transition using window\.location upon load to ensure that we get the correct strings bundle for the current locale.
 This should refactored to use an as-yet non-existent SN API

 2\.
 Makes references to itself in links with relative URLs that aren't fully qualified.
 So:\
 ./Home.html\